A Conceptual Framework for Externally-influenced Agents: An Assisted Reinforcement Learning Review: Assisted Reinforcement Learning Taxonomy

 \section{Assisted Reinforcement\\Learning Taxonomy}

 In this section, we describe the processing components and communication links included in the proposed framework within an ARL taxonomy\footnote{In this context, we refer the taxonomy as a classification of the different elements of the ARL framework, i.e., processing components and communication links, and not as a way to classify each ARL method.} and give more details of each of them.
-Figure \ref{fig:ARL_Taxo} shows all the elements of the proposed ARL taxonomy including examples for each processing component and communication link.
+Figure~\ref{fig:ARL_Taxo} shows all the elements of the proposed ARL taxonomy including examples for each processing component and communication link.
 In the taxonomy, we include the agent as a component being the one that receives the advice.
 Each of the seven elements, i.e., processing components and communication links, is described in detail in the following subsections.
+In our work, the concept of taxonomy is used to classify the different elements within a class of problems, i.e., ARL problems.
+In this regard, our proposal is represented by a general ontology where the class is ARL, the properties are the processing components and the communication links, and the relations between the properties are as shown in Figure~\ref{fig:ARL_Taxo}.